rnpbr/opennetworking-docs/docs/en/Guias/Netbox/Plugins/Napalm/index.md

    - **Interface Assignment**:
      - **Device**: `JPA`
      - **Interface**: `ge-0/0/2`
-3. Click on **Create**.
+3. Click **Create**.

 ---

 Adding Primary IPv4 to the Device

 1. Go to **Devices**
-2. Click on **JPA** and then on **Edit**
+2. Click on **JPA** and then **Edit**
 3. In **Management** → **Primary IPv4**: Select `172.10.10.101/32 (ge-0/0/2)`

 ---

 ## :material-eye: 5.
 Viewing the Plugin
-After registration, in the device tab, access **JPA**.
+After registration, on the device tab, access **JPA**.

-Now you should be seeing the additional Napalm plugin tabs.
+Now you should be seeing the additional tabs of the Napalm plugin.

 - Status
 - LLDP Neighbors
 - Config

 ### :simple-statuspage: 5.1 Status
 The Status tab, enabled through the integration of NetBox with the NAPALM plugin, displays real-time operational information of the network device.
-This functionality allows the administrator to quickly monitor the current status of the equipment without leaving the NetBox interface.
+This functionality allows the administrator to quickly monitor the current state of the equipment without leaving the NetBox interface.

 :material-pin: **Main Information Presented**: